 Apple's phones aren't cheap in the UK.
-Of the three new iPhones announced at the September 2018 event the cheapest still costs from £749, and the most expensive from £1099.
-Today's most expensive iPhone is £1,449.
-That's a lot of money, so it's only natural you'll be wanting to find the best deal.
+Of the three new iPhones announced in autumn 2019, the comparatively affordable iPhone 11 starts at £729 (last year's equivalent, the XR started at £749).
+While the costliest edition of the iPhone 11 Pro Max tops out at £1,499.
+That's a lot of money, so it's only natural you'll want to find the best deal.

 But maybe the best deal isn't in the UK at all.
 Maybe the best deal is found across the pond, in America.
 US prices appear to be significantly lower than UK prices when you consider the conversion rate, so what have you got to lose?

-In this article we explore if it's really cheaper to buy iPhones in the US and import them back into the UK.
+In this article we explore whether it's really cheaper to buy iPhones in the US and import them back into the UK.

 Are US prices cheaper?

-Only very, very slightly.
-Here are comparisons of the three starting models in the US and UK.
-Currency comparisons are correct at time of writing and sourced from Google.
+Here are comparisons of the three starting models, bought direct from Apple in the US and UK.
+Currency comparisons are correct at time of writing and sourced from the XE app..

-(We've focused on SIM-only prices, because buying the iPhone abroad is enough of a headache without also having to unlock it from a US network.)
+(We've focused on upfront prices, because buying the iPhone abroad is enough of a headache without also having to unlock it from a US network and you definitely don't want to be signing up for a contract.)

 The differences listed above sound impressive, but US pricing does not take into account local taxes, which vary between states.
 In New York sales tax is 8.875 percent, for example.

-For other models, or when buying from other parts of the US, you may find that there is a saving, but it won't be as much as you expect.
+For other models, or when buying from other parts of the US, or from a different supplier, you may find that there is a saving, but it won't be as much as you expect.

 How to buy a US iPhone and import it to the UK

-If you've worked out the taxes and currency conversions and decided the saving is worth the effort, your next question will be how you can import a US iPhone into the UK.
+If you've worked out the taxes and currency conversions for a specific model, from a specific supplier, and decided the saving is worth the effort, your next question will be how you can import a US iPhone into the UK.

 Another option is to use a shopping concierge website that specialises in buying products in the US where they are cheaper and shipping them to the UK.
 One such site is Big Apple Buddy.